VR51/host-flash/README.md

 - Ensure the script is executable.
 - Command line: bash host-flash.sh or ./host-flash.sh
-- File browser: click host-flash.sh or click host-flash.desktop, or
+- File browser: click host-flash.sh

 Use Host Flash™ to block access to websites (hosts), ad servers, malicious websites and time wasting websites.